ericahlstrom/Doc-Temp/Overview.md

 **Mixed Reality Portal** (MRP) - Desktop app that manages mixed reality experiences on Windows 10.
 Typically auto-starts when a supported headset is plugged into the PC.

-**Cliff House** - Nickname for the open concept environment within the Mixed Reality
+**Cliff House** - Nickname for the VR desktop environment/experience within the Mixed Reality Portal where users launch MR apps and customize their space.

 ## Create files and folders